stonefl/stonefl.github.io/about.md

 ---

 ## About Me
-My name is Lei Feng.
-I passionate about Operation Research, Machine Learning, Big Data, Cloud Computing.
-I enjoy applying these knowledge in my daily work and learning.
+Hi there, my name is Lei Feng.
+I passionate about learning and applying technologies in areas of Operation Research, Machine Learning, Big Data, and Cloud Computing to my day-to-day job and life.
 In my spare time, I read all kinds of books, play soccer, go to gym, and explore the outdoors.

+You can reach me through email: lfengstone@gmail.com

 ---